minirust/minirust/prelude.md

   MachineStop(String),
 }

-/// Some macros for convenient yeeting. macro_rules! throw {
+/// Some macros for convenient yeeting (yes this is valid syntax on nightly Rust). macro_rules! throw {
     ($($tt:tt)*) => { do yeet None };
 }